 We encourage open communication between students, staff and parents and believe parental support is an integral part of the success of our students.
-Our school website is updated with information about weekly events in our school.
-In addition we use an automated phone system and a mass email system to stay in contact with parents.
+Our school website has upcoming event information, as well as a monthly calendar.
+In addition we use an automated phone system and a mass email system with a 'Week at a Glance' to stay in contact with parents.